Richardbnk/Sneakers_Shop_RPA/README.md

-# buying_sneakers_bot
+# Buying Sneakers Bot

-Bot to buy sneakers from nike on launch.
+RPA process for automate the buying of sneakers on nike faster on launch.